How to Create an Escape Room: Tips from the NWO Team

 Storyline and Challenges

 It goes without saying that the storyline should be relevant to the selected theme.
-For example, if you have decided on a Harry Potter themed escape room, the storyline could go along the lines of this, taken from NoWayOut:
+For example, if you have decided on a Harry mystery themed escape room, the storyline could go along the lines of this, taken from system_db:

 “The School of Magic is in great danger!
-While other students are on vacation, you are the ones the Headmaster has called for help.
+While other students are on holiday, you are the ones the Headmaster has called for help.
 Discover the world of sorcerers and magic!
-Cast spells, use magic wands, solve puzzles and defeat dark followers of He-Who-Must-Not-Be-Named”
+Cast spells, use magic wands, solve puzzles and defeat the school from dark magic evil!”

 Setting the scene in this way will give your guests a goal as they work through the game’s activities to exit the room.
 The pressure of battling against a perceived threat while the clock steadily ticks away is sure to add to the excitement.
 Also, whether your storyline is simple or complex, you should use a flow chart to clearly map out the direction of each stage and attach challenges to each one.